 Kenneth Grahame’s book The Wind in the Willows (1908) is a much adored children’s classic.
 It is adapted to the stage in various pantomime versions with seasonal regularity.
 There have been numerous tv adaptations including Thames’s animated The Wind in the Willows (1983), the live-action American-made The Wind in the Willows (1983), a stop-motion animated tv series The Wind in the Willows (1984-8), the Rankin-Bass animated The Wind in the Willows (1987), an animated British-made Christmas special Mole’s Christmas (1994), the live-action British The Adventures of Mole (1995) and the British-made animated The Wind in the Willows (1996).
 Actual theatrical film adaptations have been scarce – an episode of Disney’s animated anthology The Adventures of Ichabod and Mr. Toad (1949) and only one full feature-length adaptation with Terry Jones’ The Wind in the Willows (1996).

 This version was made for the BBC by American director Rachel Talalay.
 Talalay obtained her start as a production manager at New Line Cinema and produced several of the A Nightmare on Elm Street films, before making her directorial debut with the series’ sixth entry Freddy’s Dead: The Final Nightmare (1991) and going onto other films like Ghost in the Machine (1993) and Tank Girl (1995).
-These did not set the world afire – in fact, all have terrible reputations even if this author has a liking for Tank Girl – and Talalay has been working as a director in television since then, alternating between assignments in the US and Britain, where she lives these days.
+These did not set the world afire – in fact, all have terrible reputations even if this author has a liking for Tank Girl – and Talalay has been working as a director in television since then, alternating between assignments in the US and Britain.

 If one has seen one or more versions of The Wind in the Willows in any of its forms, the story is familiar.
 Nevertheless, Rachel Talalay makes a nicely whimsical production out of it.
 The woodland and field around the animals shimmers with a CGI-emphasised hyper-real quality.
 Talalay is surprisingly faithful to the original story, much more so than many of the other adaptations listed here, with she including sections like Mole and Rat’s drift downstream and encounter with the god Pan and the various episodes that occur during Toad’s escape from gaol that many others throw out.
 That said, the driving of the weasels out of Toad Hall at the end seems to be hurried.